photonia-io/photonia/README.md

 A photo hosting service tailored to my needs.

+## Technologies

+Rails - Vue 3 - GraphQL

 ## Features

 * Importing photos and metadata exported from Flickr
 * The photos are stored on Amazon S3
 * Amazon Rekognition is run on each photo
-* Thumbnails are cut based on what Rekognition sees in the photos
+* Thumbnails are done based on what Rekognition identifies in the photos

 ## Setup